 The use of some traditional cosmetics and medicines can also result in lead exposure.

 Young children are particularly vulnerable because they absorb 4–5 times as much ingested lead as adults from a given source.
-Moreover, children’s innate curiosity and their age-appropriate hand-to-mouth behaviour result in their mouthing and swallowing lead-containing or lead-coated objects, such as contaminated soil or dust and flakes of decaying lead-containing paint.
+Moreover, children’s innate curiosity and their age-appropriate hand-to-mouth behaviour result in their mouthing and swallowing lead-containing or lead-coated objects, such as contaminated soil or dust and flakes from decaying lead-containing paint.
 This route of exposure is magnified in children with pica (persistent and compulsive cravings to eat non-food items), who may, for example pick away at, and eat, leaded paint from walls, door frames and furniture.
-Exposure to lead-contaminated soil and dust resulting from battery recycling and mining has caused mass lead poisoning and multiple deaths in young children in Senegal and Nigeria.
+Exposure to lead-contaminated soil and dust resulting from battery recycling and mining has caused mass lead poisoning and multiple deaths in young children in Nigeria, Senegal and other countries.

 Once lead enters the body, it is distributed to organs such as the brain, kidneys, liver and bones.
 The body stores lead in the teeth and bones where it accumulates over time.
 Lead stored in bone may be remobilized into the blood during pregnancy, thus exposing the fetus.
 Undernourished children are more susceptible to lead because their bodies absorb more lead if other nutrients, such as calcium, are lacking.
 Children at highest risk are the very young (including the developing fetus) and the impoverished.